 Honeywell Institute for Ecosystems Education

 In partnership with the Maryland Department of Education, the Honeywell Institute for Ecosystems Education (HIEE) program works with teachers to develop creative methods to bring environmental science to life in the classroom.
-HIEE takes science and social studies teachers through an exploratory tour of their local ecosystem and gives them the opportunity to learn and share ideas with professionals in the environmental field and to model lessons and teaching techniques that support each state’s Core Curriculum Content Standards.
+HIEE takes science and social studies teachers through an exploratory tour of their local ecosystem and gives them the opportunity to learn and share ideas with professionals and scientists in the environmental field and to model lessons and teaching techniques that support each state’s Core Curriculum Content Standards.
 Since 2011, 74 teachers from 20 of Maryland’s 24 school districts have participated in the HIEE sharing environmental science with more than 9200 students in their schools.

 Adventures in Environmental Leadership